aidardarmesh/python-docs/README.md

 `/usr/local/python` is also popular location

-Second way to start Python interpreter is `python -c "command arg-s"` (analogous to shell).
+Second way to start Python interpreter is `python -c "command [arg]"` (analogous to shell).
 You can use single or double quotes.

+Modules (scripts) are called by `python -m module [arg]`.
+To run script and open interactive mode `-i` flag is passed before script.